Composition series for GKZ-systems: Introduction

 \end{thm}

 The paper is organized as follows.
-In section 2, we redefine GKZ-systems and its Fourier transform by the functors on $D$-modules.
+In section 2, we redefine GKZ-systems and their Fourier transforms by $D$-module functors.
 In section 3, we use the Euler-Koszul complex to study GKZ-systems.
-In section 4, we study filtrations on $N_A(\gamma)$ and $(j_A)_+L_A(\gamma)$ respectively.
-In section 5, we study filtrations on the corresponding perverse sheaf $(\bar j_A)_*(\sL_A[r_A])$ on $X_A$.
+In section 4, we study filtrations on $N_A(\beta)$ and $(j_A)_+\mathcal{O}_{T_A}^\beta$, respectively.
+In section 5, we study filtrations on the corresponding perverse sheaf $(\bar j_A)_*(\sL_A[d_A])$ on $X_A$.

-\textbf{Acknowledgements.} The author express his gratitude to Prof. Lei Fu for his suggestion and discussion on this project.
+\textbf{Acknowledgements.} The author express his gratitude to Lei Fu for his suggestion and discussion on this project.
+In addition, we would like to thank the referee for particularly careful readings, detailed and constructive comments which are very helpful to the improvement of this paper.
 My research is supported by the NSFC grant No. 11671269.